 Sometimes, the team raises the bar just to raise the bar, either to test the limits or to unconsciously publish its bravado.
 These self-set performance challenges can pay off, especially in the short term.
 It is more common that these higher levels are unsustainable in the long term and performance reverts to original levels.

 In some organizations there is pressure on teams to deliver more work than the team thinks they can commit to.
 The phrase “stretch goal” or perhaps “BHAG” (Big Hairy Audacious Goal) is the phrase used to make the amount of work seem exciting or challenging.
-Prescribing these targets on the team will crush autonomy and ignores the kaizen approach of the team that leads to greater work efficiency.
+Prescribing these targets on the team will crush autonomy and ignores the kaizen approach of the team (see Kaizen and Kaikaku) that leads to greater work efficiency.

 ✥ ✥ ✥